golioth/developer-training/website/docs/zephyr-training/01_What_is_Zephyr/west.md

 :::note

-We will not be using `west flash` during this training because the Codespaces container that serve as the build environment don't have access to the USB port on your computer.
+We will not be using `west flash` during this training because the Codespaces container that serves as the development environment does not have access to the USB port on your computer.

-During normal workflow, your Zephyr build environment will be local and you should use `west flash` after the `west build` command completes.
+During normal workflow, your Zephyr development environment will be local and you should use `west flash` after the `west build` command completes.

 :::